steffres/querPy/README.md

 python querPy.py -t
 ```

 After which you would find a template file in your folder.
-The file is itself a python module (due to problems having arisen when using other formats, as json doesn't allow multilines content (annoying when writing sparql-queries) and xml can't be used due to '<' being a meta-character but sparql queries can contain such).
+The file is itself a python module (due to problems having arisen when using other popular formats, such as json doesn't allow multilines content (annoying when writing sparql-queries) and xml can't be used due to '<' being a meta-character but sparql queries can contain such).

 Within the file there are several variables (most of which are actually optional):